PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 Table of contents:

-- [About the conference
+- About the conference
-- [What we're looking for
+- What we're looking for
-- [How do I write a good proposal?
+- How do I write a good proposal?
-- [Filling in the proposal form
+- Filling in the proposal form

 ## About the conference

-PAPIs '17 is the 4th International Conference on Predictive Applications and APIs, returning to Boston on October 24-25, 2017 and featuring technical presentations, business talks, hands-on tutorials and demos (tools, use cases).

-PAPIs is a series of independent community conferences, dedicated to the application of ML to real-world problems to create intelligent applications.
-The audience is a mix of developers, software engineers, data scientists, machine learning engineers, researchers, decision makers, managers, strategists and innovators.
-[Previous PAPIs conferences](http://papis.io/past-events) took place in Boston, Sydney, Barcelona, Paris and Valencia.
+PAPIs is the 1st series of international conferences dedicated to real-world Machine Learning applications (with [previous editions](http://papis.io/past-events) in Boston, Sydney, Barcelona, Paris, Valencia, and São Paulo).
+They bring together engineers, scientists, researchers, hackers and managers (200 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.

-> “PAPIs is really about bringing machine learning into use” — Danny Lange, VP of AI and ML at Unity
+> “PAPIs is really about bringing Machine Learning into use” — Danny Lange, VP of AI and ML at Unity

-**Please read these guidelines all the way through*- for the best chance of having your proposal selected.
-If you have questions or concerns about anything you see here, please don’t hesitate to email us at [cfp-boston@papis.mailclark.ai](mailto:cfp-boston@papis.mailclark.ai).
-We’re looking forward to receiving your best proposals!

 ## 1. What we're looking for